You can contact Councillor Hammond and Brisbane City Council about a range of local matters including:

-If you would like to request the installation of a footpath in your street, contact Councillor Fiona King via the Marchant Ward Office.
+If you would like to request the installation of a footpath in your street, contact Councillor Fiona Hammond via the Marchant Ward Office.
 Each year, funding is allocated towards new footpaths for each ward.
 Requested footpaths are placed upon a list for consideration.
 As the Marchant Ward Office receives many footpath requests, priority is given to older footpath requests on the list, streets that do not already have a footpath installed, and footpaths that are required for safety reasons.
-Councillor King submits the footpath list as a Council Budget bid each financial year.
+Councillor Hammond submits the footpath list as a Council Budget bid each financial year.

 Before a footpath is approved for installation, residents of the street will be surveyed to identify whether the majority of residents support a new footpath in their street.
-If the majority of residents in the street indicate support for a new footpath, Councillor King will submit the footpath request for the next financial year’s budget.
+If the majority of residents in the street indicate support for a new footpath, Councillor Hammond will submit the footpath request for the next financial year’s budget.
 If the majority of residents in the street do not support the installation of a new footpath, the request will not be submitted.